thejoshwolfe/poaf/README.md

 This format performs compression with the DEFLATE algorithm, the same as ZIP, gzip, PNG, etc.
 Metadata and contents from multiple items can be combined into a single compression stream, resulting in compression ratios comparable to `.tar.gz` archives.
-However, the writer can strategically place breaks in the compression stream to support selective reading by random access.
+However unlike `.tar.gz`, the writer can strategically place breaks in the compression stream to support jumping into the middle of the archive for random access selective reading.
-This gives the best of both worlds for large items and small items.
+This approximately gives the best of both worlds for large items and small items.
+TODO: link to benchmarks or summarize the results here.

-Note that the DEFLATE compression algorithm includes encoding the end of its stream.
+Note that the DEFLATE compression algorithm encodes the end of its stream.
 This is significant for parsing the structure of this archive format.

 There is no support for compression algorithms beyond DEFLATE.